 THE MIND—TO BE OR NOT TO BE (HEALTHY)

-In the last letter we discussed the role the body plays in our health.
+In a previous blog we discussed the role the body plays in our health.
 We also touched on the role of the mind.
 In this letter we are going to delve a little deeper into the body—mind connection and show that toxic thinking equates to a toxic body.
 As Dr. Caroline Leaf says, “Everything in our life comes to us as a thought.”
 Thought leads to a decision; decision to an action; action to a behavior .